 There is one situation, however, in which we do encounter a constant force — the force due to gravitational acceleration, which causes massive bodies to exert a downward force on the Earth.
 In this case, the constant acceleration due to gravity is written as g, and Newton's Second Law becomes F = mg.
 Notice that in this case, F and g are not conventionally written as vectors, because they are always pointing in the same direction, down.

 The product of mass times gravitational acceleration, mg, is known as weight, which is just another kind of force.
 Without gravity, a massive body has no weight, and without a massive body, gravity cannot produce a force.
 In order to overcome gravity and lift a massive body, you must produce an upward force ma that is greater than the downward gravitational force mg.

-Now that we know how a massive body in an inertial reference frame behaves when it subjected to an outside force, what happens to the body that is exerting that force?
+Now that we know how a massive body in an inertial reference frame behaves when it subjected to an outside force, such as how the engines creating the push maneuver the rocket, what happens to the body that is exerting that force?
 That situation is described by Newton’s Third Law of Motion.

 Additional reporting by Rachel Ross, Live Science contributor.